The Psychology of Success: How Mindset Can Change Your Life

 It's also important to maintain a positive attitude during visualization.
 If you focus only on potential difficulties and failures on the way to your goal, it can negatively affect your mood and motivation.
 Instead, create positive images filled with confidence, joy, and satisfaction from the process of achieving your goal.

 Equally crucial is combining visualization with real-life actions.
-Simply dreaming isn't enough; you need to take concrete steps to implement your plans, using the motivation gained from visualization as fuel to move forward.
+Simply dreaming isn't enough, you need to take concrete steps to implement your plans, using the motivation gained from visualization as fuel to move forward.

 Consider athletes who use this method to prepare before competitions: they not only train physically but also mentally replay every moment of their performance, imagining themselves as winners lifting the trophy, receiving applause from the crowd, and feeling pride in their accomplishments.